Origin-Client/Origin-Assets/README.md

-# Origin-Assets
+# Xelo-Assets
-All the assets and branding elements of Origin
+All the assets and branding elements of Xelo